mattheww/gomill/gomill_docs/competitions.rst

 Stopping competitions
 ^^^^^^^^^^^^^^^^^^^^^

-Unless interrupted, the run will continue until the specified :setting:`number_of_games` have been played for each matchup (indefinitely if :setting:`number_of_games` is unset), or the limit specified by the :option:`--max-games <ringmaster --max-games>` command line option is reached.
+Unless interrupted, a playoff run will continue until the specified :setting:`number_of_games` have been played for each matchup (indefinitely if :setting:`number_of_games` is unset), or the limit specified by the :option:`--max-games <ringmaster --max-games>` command line option is reached.